confusionblinds/hdinsight.github.io/ambari/ambari-alert.md

 Ambari alert log path ```/var/log/ambari-server/ambari-alerts.log```

 ## Gathering more information
+- Checking if the alerting service is in Started state.
-- Checking if the alerting service has stopped and try starting the service.
+- If the alerting service has stopped and try starting the service.
 -

 Enabling debug log for Ambari alert requires changing following in file ```/etc/ambari-server/conf/log4j.properties```